New England Sports Center: Resurfacers

 The New England Sports Center uses battery-powered Zamboni model 552 ice resurfacers for its full size rinks.
 There are currently nine machines at the facility, six to eight of which may be in use at any one time while remaining machines undergo repairs.
 The endurance of the machines varies, but a fully charged Zamboni model 552 can be expected to make between 10 and 12 sheets of ice before requiring a recharge.

 Rink 9 is resurfaced using a Design Form Show-Ice 3B electric ice resurfacer, and Rink 10 is resurfaced using a SportIce Bumblebee electric ice resurfacer.

 Food service

 The New England Sports Center has two food service areas.
 The primary food service area (the Starlight Grill) functions during normal working hours and offers typical fast-food fare such as burgers and pizzas, as well as fresh salads, soups, coffee, soft drinks, and fruit juices.
 On-site catering for special events is also available.
-A fresh seafood restaurant (New England Seafood), which opened in 2015, is currently closed indefinitely.
+A fresh seafood restaurant (New England Seafood), which opened in 2015, is only open during select tournaments.
 Alcohol is available (except during high school games), but can only be consumed in the restaurant areas.